Ernest G. Allen

 Oct 2003 to Oct 2004

-Finished and extended an internally-developed DTD for the Brocade Error Message Language (BEML).
+Finished, extended, and refined the XML DTD for the Brocade Error Message Language (BEML).
 The language includes both data (error codes and C-style printf arguments), and the documentation of probable causes and recommended actions.
-BEML files are processed to create C header files that are used in building the switch software, and to create the main part of the manuals that document the error messages.
+BEML files are processed to create C header files that are used in building the switch software, and for the main part of the manuals that document the error messages.

-Developed conversion software to reorder and add the elements and attributes that are needed in the FrameMaker files for editing and publication (PDF, paper, and HTML).
-Developed the FrameMaker EDD and read/write rules required for the import and export of the modified BEML files, and the conversion software to convert the modified BEML files back to normal BEML.
+Developed the FrameMaker-oriented BEML-FM DTD and the conversion software to reorder and add the elements and attributes that are needed in the FrameMaker files for editing and publication (PDF, paper, and HTML).
+Developed the FrameMaker EDD and read/write rules required for the import and export of the BEML-FM-compliant XML files, and the conversion software to convert the edited BEML-FM files back to normal BEML XML.

 Initially, the main DTD and BEML files were used by two departments, Software Engineering and Technical Publications.
 Since then they have been adopted by the SQA department for use in testing, and by the Customer Technical Support department in the form of records in a relational database.
 Most importantly, with a single set of BEML files being used as the source material, the error messages in both the switch software and the documentation are completely synchronized, and the quick turnaround in creating and updating the documentation reduces the lead time required by the Technical Publications department.